-In addition to the formal outreach activities described above, a wide range of activities and tools will be employed to maximize public outreach and engagement.
+In addition to the formal outreach activities described above, a wide range of activities and tools have been and will continue to be employed to maximize public outreach and engagement.
 Processes are assessed periodically to determine their effectiveness and to identify areas where adjustments are needed.
 The tools and deliverables to facilitate this program include: